Sure, here's the medium version:

 Mo Willems’ works in children’s books, animation, television, theater, and bubble gum card painting have garnered him 3 Caldecott Honors, 2 Geisel Medals, 6 Emmy Awards, 4 Geisel Honors, a Helen Hayes nomination, and multiple bubble gum cards.

-He is best know for his characters Knuffle Bunny, The Pigeon, and Elephant and Piggie.
-He is worst known for his characters in Sheep in the Big City and The Off-Beats.
+He is best know for his characters Knuffle Bunny, The Pigeon, and Elephant and Piggie and his work as a writer and animator for PBS's Sesame Street.
+He is worst known for his work on Cartoon Network's Sheep in the Big City and Nickelodeon's The Off-Beats.
 More information about Mo’s past, present, and future can be gleaned at www.mowillems.com

 Here's the long version: